Scroll down for more information, or click on a question to jump straight to the answer!

 From a practical standpoint, it is important for a person to come to terms with their disability, to understand how it affects them, and to learn how to compensate.
 This should be done age-appropriately and in a positive manner.
 The following resources can help:

-What is the process for Transition Planning?
-Transition Process at a Glance: Asimple graphic organizer that explains the transition process for students in special education, and how it should influence other parts of the IEP.
+Transition Process at a Glance: A simple graphic organizer that explains the transition process for students in special education, and how it should influence other parts of the IEP.

 Transition activities can fit within the following three areas: